Vakhtang VI: His reign

 In September, Vakhtang VI encamped at Ganja with a combined Georgian-Armenian army of 40,000 to join the advancing Russian expedition.
 He hoped that Peter would not only seek gains for Russia, but would also protect Georgia from both Persians and Turks.
-However, Peter became and returned to Russia.
-He directed his armies to seize territories along the Caspian, but chose not to confront the Ottomans who were already preparing to claim succession to Safavid rule in the Caucasus.
+However, Peter became ill and returned to Russia.
+He directed his armies to seize territories along the Caspian, but chose not to confront the Ottomans, who were already preparing to claim succession to Safavid rule in the Caucasus.
 Vakhtang, abandoned by his Russian allies, returned to Tbilisi in November 1722.
 The Shah got revenge on him by giving a sanction to the Muslim king Constantine II of Kakheti to take the kingdom of Kartli.
 In May 1723, Constantine and his Persians marched into Vakhtang's possessions.
 Vakhtang, after having defended himself for some time at Tbilisi, was finally expelled.
-Vakhtang fled to Inner Kartli, From there he attempted to win support from the advancing Ottoman forces and submitted to the authority of the Sultan; but the Turks, having occupied the country, gave the throne to his brother Jesse, who again became a nominal Muslim.
+Vakhtang fled to Inner Kartli.
+From there he attempted to win support from the advancing Ottoman forces and submitted to the authority of the Sultan; but the Turks, having occupied the country, gave the throne to his brother Jesse, who again became a nominal Muslim.

 In these invasions by Turkey, Persia, Dagestanis and Afghans, three-fourths of the population of Georgia was destroyed.
 Vakhtang, after having wandered a long time in the mountains with his most faithful adherents, again sought protection from Peter, who invited him to Russia.
 Accompanied by his family, his close comrades-in-arms, and a retinue of 1,200, he made his way across the Caucasus to Russia in July 1724.
-Peter had just died, and his successor, Catherine I gave no real help but allowed Vakhtang to settle in Russia, granting him a pension and some estates.
+Peter had just died, and his successor, Catherine I, gave no real help but allowed Vakhtang to settle in Russia, granting him a pension and some estates.

 Vakhtang resided in Russia till 1734, but in that year he resolved to try to recover his dominions by the co-operation of the Shah of Persia.
-Tsarina Anna consented to Vakhtang's project, but gave him instructions how to act in Persia, and in what manner he should induce the Georgians and Caucasian highlanders to become Russian vassals, and bring about their entire submission to Russia.
+Tsarina Anna consented to Vakhtang's project, but gave him instructions on how to act in Persia, and in what manner he should induce the Georgians and Caucasian highlanders to become Russian vassals, and bring about their entire submission to Russia.
 Vakhtang started on his diplomatic journey, in company with a Russian general, but fell ill on his way, and died at Astrakhan on 26 March 1737.
 He was buried at the city's Church of Assumption.
 Many of his followers remained in Russia, and later served in the Russian army.
 A descendant, Pyotr Bagration, was perhaps the most famous of them.
-A grandson of one of the exiles was Pavel Tsitsianov who became the Russian governor of newly annexed Georgia in 1802.
+A grandson of one of the exiles was Pavel Tsitsianov, who became the Russian governor of newly annexed Georgia in 1802.